 Construction work is dynamic, diverse, and constantly changing.
 This leads to a great challenge in protecting the health and safety of construction workers.
 Workers are at risk of exposure to many different types of hazards that can result in physical injury, illness, disability, or even death.

 Exposure to physical health hazards (cold/heat stress, noise, fibers/toxins, asbestos, etc.) is the most common risk factor on the worksite.
-Below is a list of factors that increase the risk of worker injuries and illnesses while working on construction sites:
+Below is a list of other factors that increase the risk of worker injuries and illnesses while working on construction sites:

 The table below takes a closer look at common health hazards in the construction industry.